hyeonseo0128/lib_webrtc_forest/README.md

-# lib_webrtc_crow
+# lib_webrtc_forest
-This repo runs 'WebRTC' using the chrome driver on a Mission Computer called CROW based on Raspberry Pi.
+This repo runs 'WebRTC' using the chrome driver on a Mission Computer based on Raspberry Pi.
 ***
 ### 1. Install
 - `Chrome Driver` - WebDriver for running WebRTC